gvwilson/thirdbit/fiction/iffy/index.md

 Iffy ate in silence, head down.
-The safest thing to do when Uncle Jack got a money-making idea was to wait for it to pass—pointing out the holes was the surest way to make him actually do it, just to prove that no one could tell *him* which way was up.
+The safest thing to do when Uncle Jack got a money-making idea was to wait for it to pass.
+Pointing out the holes was the surest way to make him actually do it, just to prove that no one could tell *him* which way was up.
 And while she still knew next to nothing about their passenger, she had the feeling that double-crossing Wales